-- If you held shares in a company and during 2006-07 a liquidator or administrator declared these shares worthless, you can choose to claim a capital loss equal to the reduced cost base of the shares (otherwise you may have to wait until the company is dissolved to claim the capital loss). - If you received a non-assessable payment also known as a return of capital you may have to reduce the cost base and reduced cost base of your shares.
+- If you held shares in a company and during 2007-08 a liquidator or an administrator declared the shares worthless, you can choose to claim a capital loss equal to the reduced cost base of the shares (otherwise you may have to wait until the company is dissolved to claim the capital loss). - If you received a non-assessable payment also known as a return of capital you may have to reduce the cost base and reduced cost base of your shares.
 If the amount of the non-assessable payment is more than the cost base of the shares, the difference is a capital gain.